 Harrisonburg's pollinator corridor is made up of many small areas planted on public grounds.
 Some are as small as four square feet.
 Occasionally we are lucky to have a public space where we can plant a larger pollinator meadow.
 Like the meadow on Noll Drive, by the billboard, that is 4,791 square feet of pollinator bliss.
 These spaces designed for pollinators are important because pollinators are facing global declines due to habitat loss, poor nutrition, and pesticide exposure and it is the City's job to make sure we are proactive in counteracting these issues.
 Staff, with the assistance of various local organizations such as the local Girl Scouts and First Presbyterian Church volunteers, have installed pollinator spaces in parks as a step toward addressing the urgent issue of declining pollinator populations.

 Visit the City's Pollinator-Friendly Spaces

-Take the Downtown Pollinator walking tour.
+Take the digital Downtown Pollinator Walk.
 This self-guided tour takes about 45 minutes, 20 minutes if you power walk, and hours if you stop to enjoy the amazing stores, shops, sights, and restaurants of Downtown.
-You can follow the interactive map that tells a little about each stop along the way, or you can download this pdf map [5MB] where the downtown pollinator spaces can be connected and enjoyed on a 1.1 mile.
+You can follow the interactive map that tells a little about each stop along the way, or you can download the Downtown Pollinator Walk Map [5MB] where the downtown pollinator spaces can be connected and enjoyed on a 1.1 mile.